programminghistorian/ph-submissions/lessons/sonification.md

 # A quick word about getting Python set up

 The next section of this tutorial requires Python.
 If you haven't experimented with Python yet, you will need to spend some time [becoming familiar with the command line -PC- or terminal -OS- ](http://programminghistorian.org/lessons/intro-to-bash).
-You might find this quick [guide to installing python 'modules' handy](http://programminghistorian.org/lessons/installing-python-modules-pip).
+You might find this quick [guide to installing python 'modules' handy](http://programminghistorian.org/lessons/installing-python-modules-pip) (but come back to it after you read the rest of this section).
 Mac users will already have Python installed on their machine.
 You can test this by holding down the COMMAND button and the spacebar; in the search window, type `terminal` and click on the terminal application.
 At the prompt, eg, the cursor blinking at `$` type `python --version` and the computer will respond with what version of python you have. _This tutorial assumes Python 2.7; it may or may not work on Python 3_.
-Windows users, [this page](http://docs.python-guide.org/en/latest/starting/install/win/) will help you get started, though things are a bit more complicated.
+Windows users, Python is not installed by default on your machine so [this page](http://docs.python-guide.org/en/latest/starting/install/win/) will help you get started, though things are a bit more complicated than that page makes out.
 First, download the `.msi` file that that page recommends (Python 2.7).
 Double click the file, and it should install itself in a new directory, eg `C:\Python27\`.
 Then, we have to tell Windows the location of where to look for Python whenever you run a python program; that is, you put the location of that directory into your 'path', or the environment variable that windows always checks when confronted with a new command.
 There are a couple ways of doing this, but perhaps the easiest is to search your computer for the program `Powershell` (type 'powershell' into your windows computer search).
 Open Powershell, and at the `>` prompt, paste this entire line:

 `[Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python27\;C:\Python27\Scripts\", "User")`

 You can close powershell when you're done.
 You'll know it worked if nothing very much happens once you've pressed 'enter'.
-To test that everything is okay, open a command prompt (here are [10 ways to do this](http://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) and type at the `>` prompt `python --version`.
+To test that everything is okay, open a command prompt (here are [10 ways to do this](http://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/)) and type at the `>` prompt `python --version`.
 It should tell you `Python 2.7.10` or similar.

 The last piece of the puzzle that all users will need is a program called `Pip`.
 Mac users can install it by typing at the terminal :`sudo easy_install pip`.
 Windows users have a bit of a harder time.
 First, right-click and save-as this link: [https://bootstrap.pypa.io/get-pip.py](https://bootstrap.pypa.io/get-pip.py) (If you just click on the link, it will show you the code in your browser).
 Save it somewhere handy.
 Open a command prompt in the directory where you saved `get-pip.py`.
 Then, type at the command prompt `python get-pip.py`.
 Conventionally, in tutorials, you will see `>` or `$` at points where you are required to enter something at the command prompt or the terminal.
 You don't ever have to type those two characters.